OceanOutcomes/ocean-outcomes/news/_posts/2025-12-1-human-rights-due-diligence-in-korean-tuna-fisheries.md

 A major success for this pilot was the scope — the project reached a scale that can be difficult in the distant-water longline sector, engaging multiple vessels and workers thanks to close collaboration between O2, Oddisea, Whole Foods Market, and Korean suppliers.

 >**“Together, we’re raising the bar for what responsible sourcing looks like aligning supplier practices with our high standards and ensuring transparency from vessel to retail.
 These aren’t audits - they’re conversations, commitments, and real accountability.
 Our SuperFrozen tuna program isn’t just about quality and shelf life.
-It’s about ensuring human rights, decent working conditions, and verified traceability at every link in the chain.” — Renee Perry, VP Corporate Social Responsibility and ESG, Culinary Collaborations**
+It’s about ensuring human rights, decent working conditions, and verified traceability at every link in the chain.” — Renee Perry, VP CSR & ESG, Oddisea SuperFrozen**

 ###What We Learned — and Why It Matters

 ![Project team onboard longline vessel](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/Consortium-pilot-korea-longline-tuna-resized.png)
-*The project team from left to right: Doohyun Park and Gabby Lout from Ocean Outcomes, Emily McDuff and Dan Rand from Whole Foods Market, and Renee Perry from Culinary Collaborations aboard a Korean longline vessel in Busan, South Korea.*
+*The project team from left to right: Doohyun Park and Gabby Lout from Ocean Outcomes, Emily McDuff and Dan Rand from Whole Foods Market, and Renee Perry from Oddisea SuperFrozen aboard a Korean longline vessel in Busan, South Korea.*

 The pilot underscored several lessons that will inform future HRDD efforts: